faisalkhanchat/ngxFileUploader/README.md

 # NgxFileUploader

-Angular 4+ Single Multiple any kind of file up-loader like image , psd, word , audio, any document.
+Angular 4+  *File Upoader* Module for single or multiple any kind of file like image , pdf, word , audio, video any document.
+This is a reusable module.
 1) Preview and delete feature.
 2) Drag & Drop Feature
+2) Easily customization

 # Importing file uploader in module